screwdriver-cd/meta-cli/README.md

 USAGE:
    meta lastSuccessfulMeta [command options] job-description
-      job-description may be sd@pipelineid:jobname, sd@jobID or just jobname for same pipeline
+      job-description may be sd@pipelineid:jobname or just jobname for same pipeline

 OPTIONS: